 - Home to more than 70 research centres and institutes.

-- The only North American host site of a United Nations University, the Institute for Water, Environment and Health (UNU-INWEH).
+- The only university in Canada to serve as host to the United Nations University through the Institute for Water, Environment and Health (UNU-INWEH).

 - More than 70 international exchange agreements.

 - World-class athletic facilities; 2011 Vanier Cup national football champions and 2012/2014 Vanier Cup finalists.